dano09/equilibrium/readme.md

 ![f10](images/f10.PNG)

 More detail on why these features are chosen can be reviewed in section 2.2.
 Here we describe how the value of each one of these features are determined.
-As previously stated, these are largely replicated to match the values done in Wang’s paper1.
+As previously stated, these are largely replicated to match the values done in Wang’s paper.
 Deviations from his formula are mentioned explicitly.

 ![f13](images/f11.PNG)